She's Gotta Have It (TV series): Reception

 She's Gotta Have It has received positive reviews from critics.
-As of July 2019, the show holds a score of 77 out of 100 on the review aggregator Metacritic, based on 26 critics, indicating "generally favorable reviews".
-On Rotten Tomatoes, the first season holds an 83% "Certified Fresh" rating based on 63 reviews, with an average rating of 7.9/10.
-The site's consensus was: "Fun, fascinating and feminist, Spike Lee's classic is born again for a new generation."
+As of July 2019, the show holds a score of 77 out of 100 on the review aggregator Metacritic, based on 26 critics.
+On Rotten Tomatoes, the first season holds an 83% rating based on 63 reviews, with an average rating of 7.9/10.
+The site's consensus is: "Fun, fascinating and feminist, Spike Lee's classic is born again for a new generation."

 The second season has a 73% approval rating on Rotten Tomatoes, based on 11 reviews, with an average rating of 4.4/10.
 The site's consensus was: She's Gotta Have It wades through some narrative wilderness after shifting away from its founding romantic conceit, but Spike Lee's vibrant eye and DeWanda Wise's darling performance keep proceedings engaging."